When are points and statistics updated?

 We perform three different types of validation at World Community Grid:

-Single Validation - Type 2: This is similar to Single Validation - Type 1 except that due to the fact that different results are generated each time the work unit is run (due to the research techniques applied in the application), we send out many copies of each work unit.
-We currently do no have any research projects utilizing this technique.
+- Single Validation - Type 2: This is similar to Single Validation - Type 1 except that due to the fact that different results are generated each time the work unit is run (due to the research techniques applied in the application), we send out many copies of each work unit.
+We currently do not have any research projects utilizing this technique.